papnoute/converters_perl/README.md

 version 1.0.0

-converts ASCII characterset for the texts on the St Shenouda Society CD to the Coptic Unicode characterset
+converts ASCII characterset for the texts on the St Shenouda Society CD to the Coptic Unicode characterset.
+The Ruby program is free software.

-Contributed by So Miyagawa, 12 June 2015
+Copyright 2015 So Miyagawa, 12 June 2015  This is free software, and you are welcome to modify and redistribute it under the GPL v3 license.

 _________________________________________
 SGML Excel Add-in for Mac (sgml_io_Mac_0.9.3.xla)